 Booking the Band

 The Junos operate an online booking system featuring two forms: ‘Form 1: Booking Confirmation’ and ‘Form 2: Booking Information’.
 The Booking Confirmation form serves to engage the band in a contract, securing your date.
 The ‘Booking Information’ form provides the band with finer details/logistics for your event (which they will refer exclusively to on the day/night).
-No deposit is required although cancellation fees may be applicable in accordance with the band’s ‘terms and conditions‘.
+A booking fee is required to secure the date and cancellation fees may also be applicable in accordance with the band’s ‘terms and conditions‘.